MALAYSIA | Marooned at the Melaka Dutch Square

 DISNEYLANDISH TRISHAWS CAN BE RENTED ALONG THE DUTCH SQUARE |

-Spices, as all in life are, is of course the answer.
+Spices—as all in life are—is, of course, the answer.

 During the days when spices were all the rage in the world, the Dutch decided to take Melaka from the Portuguese to use it as their trading point.
 They stayed here for 183 years and painted all the buildings in maroon.